mrehkopf/vcs/README.md

 While developing VCS, I've been compiling it with GCC 5.4 on Linux and MinGW 5.3 on Windows, and my Qt has been version 5.5 on Linux and 5.7 on Windows.
 If you're building VCS, sticking with these tools should guarantee the least number of compatibility issues.

 ### Dependencies
 **Qt.** VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
 Qt of version 5.5 or newer should satisfy VCS's requirements.
+The binary distribution of VCS for Windows includes the required DLLs.
 - Non-GUI code in VCS interacts with the Qt GUI through a wrapper ([src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
 In theory, if you wanted to use a GUI framework other than Qt, you could do so by editing the wrapper, and implementing responses to its functions in your other framework.
 However, there is also some Qt bleed into non-GUI areas, e.g. as use of the QString class across much of the codebase.

 **OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) library for image filtering and scaling.
 The binary distribution of VCS for Windows includes DLLs for OpenCV 3.2.0 that are compatible with MinGW 5.3.